terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 Navigation in VR using hip orientation.
 You need a hip tracker that provides orientation information, which can be a vive tracker, apriltag trackers or a phone with owotrack!

+For help or questions, write into hip-locomotion related channels on my [discord](https://discord.gg/CSnp8AB3yy)!

 ### Installation

 1. Download hip_locomotion_v0.1.zip from [releases](https://github.com/ju1ce/Simple-OpenVR-Bridge-Driver/releases/tag/v0.1) and extract it